 The result of the epoch-making conversion to Christianity of the Kings of Kent, led by papal missionary Augustine, Canterbury still bears the traces of its early re-shaping from ad 597.
 Its great cathedral, the primatial church in England, was founded then.
 So too was the Abbey of St Augustine, which swiftly became the most important centre of learning in the country.
 Today St Augustine’s is an evocative ruin, but as the site of some of the most dramatic events in English history the cathedral complex retains the essence of its past to vivid extent.

-The tour makes a perfect compliment to The Cathedrals of England (18–26 April 2018), giving due time and attention to three of the most significant structures not covered by that itinerary.
+The tour makes a perfect complement to The Cathedrals of England (18–26 April 2018), giving due time and attention to some of the most significant structures not covered by that itinerary.

 Canterbury.
-Canterbury Cathedral, seat of the spiritual head of the Church of England for nearly five centuries.
-Now ruined, St Augustine’s Abbey, once site of dynastic tombs and the shrine of Augustine, visibly takes us back to the roots of Christianity among the first English kings.
+England’s premier cathedral, Canterbury is the seat of the spiritual head of the Church of England.
+It retains its magnificent Norman crypt, while the eastern parts form the earliest major Gothic structure in England and the soaring nave and crossing tower are masterpieces of Perpendicular.
+Tombs of Henry IV and the Black Prince.
+Now ruined, St Augustine’s Abbey visibly takes us back to the roots of Christianity among the first English kings.
 Return to central London by 4.30pm.

 Writer, lecturer and broadcaster, and specialist in historic religious architecture.
 He teaches at Bristol University and co-wrote and presented the BBC’s How to Build a Cathedral.
 He has also travelled extensively in China and has published on the country in the London Review of Books and in his The Secret Language of Sacred Spaces.